isushantk/SmartCredit-Analytics-Segmentation-and-Scoring/README.md

-# SmartCredit-Analytics-Segmentation-and-Scoring
+# Credit-Scoring-and-segmentation-
-A machine learning project that predicts customer creditworthiness and segments them based on financial behavior.
-It uses data preprocessing, feature engineering, and predictive modeling to assess credit risk, helping financial institutions make data-driven lending and marketing decisions efficiently.
+Credit scoring and segmentation evaluate creditworthiness and group individuals or businesses based on credit profiles.
+It helps assess the likelihood of debt repayment, enabling financial institutions to make informed lending decisions and manage credit risk.
+Learn how to calculate credit scores and segment customers effectively.